5 Essential elements of a winning business proposal

 Outline your plan in a few sentences.
 Do it in sequence, and make sure that all steps are consistent and that you don’t skip any important step.
 Show the client that their business is in safe hands with you.

-Tip: For this part of the business proposal, you can use bullet points or flow charts to make everything transparent, clear, and understandable.
+Tip: For this part of the business proposal template, you can use bullet points or flow charts to make everything transparent, clear, and understandable.

 5. Pricing and deliverable